-PhilChat in a postgraduate-run philosophy group which aims to introduce undergraduate students to interesting and socially relevant debates within, and related to, philosophy.
+PhilChat is a postgraduate-run philosophy group that aims to introduce undergraduate students to interesting and socially relevant debates within, and related to, philosophy.

-In 2015, the University of Manchester became a new chapter of MAP (Minorities and Philosophy) UK, an organisation that to aims to facilitate the participation of members from underrepresented groups in academic philosophy.
-PhilChat constitutes the University of Manchester’s chapter, and is dedicated to furthering the promotion of equality and representation within academic philosophy.
+In 2015, the University of Manchester became a new chapter of MAP (Minorities and Philosophy) the UK, an organisation that aims to facilitate the participation of members from underrepresented groups in academic philosophy.
+PhilChat constitutes the University of Manchester’s chapter and is dedicated to furthering the promotion of equality and representation within academic philosophy.
 PhilChat currently runs two main streams of activity: a monthly PhD-led seminar series and the Annual PhilChat Conference.

 The PhilChat committee is Jon Bebb (lead for the annual event), Leonie Smith (monthly seminar convener) and Maria Evaristo Cursino Da Silva (undergraduate representative).
-If you would like to get involved in PhilChat, or would like to present a paper at one of our events, please get in touch with Maeve MacPherson.
+If you would like to get involved in PhilChat or would like to present a paper at one of our events, please get in touch with Jon Bebb or Leonie Smith.

 2020: ‘On the Necessities, Possibilities, and Future of Analytic Philosophy’

 2019: ‘Extending Knowledge: Decolonised, Non-Western and Interdisciplinary Perspectives’

 2018: ‘Trust, Forgiveness, and the Philosophy of Mixed-Race Identities’

 2017: ‘Race, Gender and Class in Philosophy’

 2016: ‘The Philosophy of Race, Gender and Disability’